RedTurtle/pas.plugins.velruse/README.rst

 ``velruse_auth_info_path``
     The configured Pyramid route for calling **auth_info**.
 Default is ``/velruse/auth_info``.

-    Keep in mind this warning in the Velruse documentation:
+    Keep in mind this warning taken from official Velruse documentation:

         The ``/auth_info`` URL should be considered sensitive and only trusted services should be allowed access.
         If an attacker intercepts a an authentication token, they could potentially query /auth_info and learn all of the credentials for the user.

 ``given_roles``
     Set of default roles automatically given to users that perform authentication with the Velruse plugin.